PainterQubits/Unitful.jl/README.md

 All of this should integrate easily with the usual mathematical operations and collections that are found in Julia base.

-*Ranges are not supported at the moment.* This will improve in the future.
+*Ranges are not well supported at the moment.* This will improve in the future.

 ## Documentation